-du Pont, a Republican, was the representative for Delaware's at-large district from 1971 to 1976.
+du Pont was the representative for Delaware’s at-large district and was a Republican.
+He served from 1971 to 1976.

 du Pont is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills du Pont sponsored and cosponsored.
 See full analysis methodology.

 du Pont was the primary sponsor of 1 bill that was enacted: